oraikus/rem-take-home-se/README.md

 - If you're going to timebox something, use a tech stack you're more familiar with instead of trying to relearn one you knew years ago.
 - Make absolutely sure your dev environment is set up on your new computer.
 It isn't fun scrambling to get everything reconfigured.

+## Miscellaneous

+I normally do an interactive rebase and squash or fixup my commits, but given the time crunch I was under I didn't do so in this project.